 War in the West: The Capture of Corinth Mississippi

-Called the “Crossroads of the Confederacy”, Corinth, Mississippi was the strategic point at the junction of two vital railroad lines; the Mobile and Ohio Railroad and the Charleston Railroad.
+Called the “Crossroads of the Confederacy”, Corinth, Mississippi was the strategic point at the junction of two railroad lines vital to the Confederate States of America; the Mobile and Ohio Railroad and the Charleston Railroad.
 Both rail lines penetrated south as far as Mobile on the Gulf of Mexico, east to Charleston on the Atlantic Ocean and West to Memphis on the Mississippi.

 Leroy Walker, the CSA Secretary of War, called Corinth, Mississippi “the vertebrae of the Confederacy”.

 After the Battle of Shiloh, Union General Halleck said, “Richmond and Corinth are now the great strategic points of the war…”